omrigee/flask-demo-service/README.md

 3. Go to repository directory
    `cd flask-demo-service`

-4. Enter the following command:
+4. Build the docker container with the following command:
+   `docker build --tag demo . `

+5. Enter the following command to run the container:
    `docker run -i -t -p 7800:5000 flask-demo-service`.
   This command will start the service on port 7800.